 Personal “Why”

-The mission of my organization is personally significant to me because…
+The mission of (organization name) is personally significant to me because…

 What originally drew me to this work was a deep frustration around…